matkv/matkv.dev/content/my-personal-wiki.md

 Overall I just want to move some of my more general notes on here to this new page.
 This blog here should be more focused on content that I personally write.

-I will probably update this post with more information and a general set-up guid for myself soon.
+I will probably update this post with more information and a general set-up guide for myself soon.

 **The (currently still empty) wiki is available at [wiki.matkv.dev](https://wiki.matkv.dev).**